 If you have an MPC X SE, MPC Key or MPC Live II, I recommend you add a large, good quality SSD drive to the internal SATA port.
 Once installed you can connect your MPC to a computer via USB and copy over your sound library.
 You can also back up any projects that you may have saved to your MPC, as well as accessing those projects while in controller mode.

-The MPC One Plus does not support adding an internal hard drive so here I would recommend a large, high quality SD card (or micro SD card placed in a suitable adapter) which you can just leave in your SD card slot at all times.
-Please note that the MPC Key does not support SD cards, which is really odd.
+The MPC One Plus and Key37 do not support adding an internal hard drive so here I would recommend a large, high quality SD card (or micro SD card placed in a suitable adapter) which you can just leave in your SD card slot at all times.
+Please note that the MPC Key 61 does not support SD cards, which is really odd.

 Alternatively you can use USB disks but this will use up one of your USB ports although you can use USB hubs to expand this on all models.
 It’s important to note that the MPC One Plus is only USB 2.0, while the others use USB 3.0, so USB speeds will be slower on the One.